 until they are caramelized.

-Add the wine and let sizzle for a minute.
-Then add the chicken broth and reduce by 2/3rds.
+Add the wine and Vermouth, and let the sauce sizzle for a minute until fragrant.
+Then add the chicken broth and reduce by half.

 In a separate large skillet, heat the last of the olive oil, add the butter and saute